 Indications and Clinical Use:

-- As soon as possible and within 72 hours of a potential fetomaternal transfusion:
+- As soon as possible or within 72 hours of any complication or procedure that could result in a potential fetomaternal haemorrhage:

 - therapeutic or spontaneous abortion,